ykbhrn/sei-project-one/README.md

 ## **Overview.**
 This was an individual project in the General Assembly.
 It was made in pure JavaScript.
 I choose to do Tanks, and Artillery game based on the classic battleship game.

-***Timeframe*** for the project was one week
+***Timeframe*** for the project was one week.

 ![Artilery Home](images/home.png)
 -------------------------
 ## Brief
-* Render a game in the browser
+* Render a game in the browser.
-* Design logic for winning & visually display which player won
+* Design logic for winning & visually display which player won.
-* Include separate HTML / CSS / JavaScript files
+* Include separate HTML / CSS / JavaScript files.
-* Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles
+* Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles.
-* Use **Javascript** for DOM manipulation
+* Use **Javascript** for DOM manipulation.
-* Deploy your game online, where the rest of the world can access it
+* Deploy your game online, where the rest of the world can access it.

 -------------------------